cspankajlamba/HelloCMS/README.md

-# HelloCRM
+# HelloCMS
-HelloCRM CRM
+HelloCMS CMS
-An customer relationship management platform (CRM).
+An customer relationship management platform (CMS).
 Out of the box it features group collaboration, campaign and lead management, contact lists, and opportunity tracking.

 Create Contacts